nikitavoloboev/data/looking-back/2020/2020-september.md

 ## What actually happened in September

 I've been working in [CodeYellow](https://www.codeyellow.nl) since August building a web app in Django for smart factories.
-It's a nice apartment.
 I also moved properly to Eindhoven into a nice place.
 Life has been quite hectic but it's getting better, slowly.

 One nice thing that did happen though.
 As I do everything in the open at no cost (not the smartest 🍪), I've often contemplated what will happen when money runs out and I won't have money for food and groceries.
 Dying of hunger in first world country like Netherlands seems extreme but it probably happens to many.
 Given all this, I tweeted how happy I was that I was at least [getting 20\$ for all the things I made](https://twitter.com/nikitavoloboev/status/1306655713176027136).
 And lo an behold that number is now 80\$ thanks to [8 kind people](https://github.com/sponsors/nikitavoloboev).
 It's still not enough to actually sustain a human life but it's still beautiful.